rtgarden/life/life.md

 - 10/21/1963 Born in Pasadena California at St Josephs.
 - 1963 adopted by family of bio mothers friend, at 6 mos returned.
 No knowledge of name.
-- 1965 adopted/brought back to family.Re-named Gwynth
+- 1965 adopted/brought back to family.Re-named Gwynth Schill
 - 1966 finalized other adoption by Avery family, birth mothers older brother and his wife
 - 1966 re-named Kathleen
 - 1967-1969  study Ballet